luiscoco/GraphQL_dotNet8_sample1/README.md

 See also this demo: https://github.com/Jaydeep-007/graphql_demo

-For more info about GraphQL see (youtube video): https://www.youtube.com/watch?v=yWzKJPw_VzM&t=21s
+For more info about GraphQL see (youtube video list): https://www.youtube.com/playlist?list=PL4cUxeGkcC9gUxtblNUahcsg0WLxmrK_y

 GraphQL is a query language for APIs and a runtime for executing those queries by using a type system you define for your data